What Is a Duty-Free Bag? The Ultimate Guide to ICAO-Compliant STEBs

 In this article, we’ll explore the different types of duty-free bags and their role in air travel security.
 We’ll also discuss how these tamper-evident solutions work, how they affect security screenings, and what travelers need to know before making duty-free purchases.

-What Is a Duty-Free Bag?
+What Is a Duty-Free Bag and How Does it Work?

 Travelers need to use duty-free bags to carry their duty-free purchases through airports.
-These bags are sealed at the point of sale to ensure that items inside remain untampered with until the traveler reaches their final destination.
+These bags are sealed at the point of sale to ensure that items inside remain unopened until the traveler reaches their final destination.
 Security personnel can quickly identify them due to their distinct design, which often includes security seals and clear labeling.

 The sealed packaging prevents travelers from using or consuming the items before crossing international borders, ensuring compliance with customs regulations.
 Once the traveler arrives at their destination, customs officials may inspect the bag to verify its contents.
 If the seal remains intact, the traveler can usually bring the items into the country without paying additional taxes or duties.

 However, if the bag is opened or damaged before passing through customs, the items inside may no longer qualify for duty-free status and could be subject to local taxes.
-Each country has specific regulations regarding duty-free allowances—so travelers should check the rules before making purchases.
+Each country has specific regulations regarding duty-free allowances, so travelers should check the rules before making purchases.

-Types of Duty-Free Bags
+4 Types of Duty-Free Bags

-Sealed, Transparent Security Bags (STEBs)
+1. Sealed, Transparent Security Bags (STEBs)

 Sealed, transparent security bags, or STEBs, are necessary for carrying liquids and other restricted duty-free items through airport security.
 These bags are designed to meet international travel regulations.
 They are often used for duty-free purchases of alcohol, perfume, and other liquids exceeding the standard carry-on limits.